-Each scenario includes a gradation from more intense uses along major streets to less intense uses near existing single family neighborhoods.
+Each scenario includes a gradation from more intense uses along major streets to lessintense uses near existing single family neighborhoods.
 Each scenario includes a mix of housing options as well as some commercial uses.
 Open space is also a primary feature.

-- 1 Mixed use and higher-intense uses near major arterials. - 2 Medium to high percentage of building frontage on primary streets - 3 Parks and plazas as primary features. - 4 Building is organized in modules to break up facade. - (5) Parking is located behind buildings and interior to the site. - (6) Primary pedestrian-oriented street is perpendicular to major arterials. - (7) New streets increase connectivity and walkability. - Smaller-scale housing types and parking used as transition to single-family neighborhoods.
+- 1 Mixed use and higher-intense uses near major arterials. - 2 Medium to high percentage of building frontage on primary streets - 2 Parks and plazas as primary features which qualify as Common Open Space. - 4 Building is organized in modules to break up facade. - (5) Parking is located behind buildings and interior to the site. - 6 Primary pedestrian-oriented street is perpendicular to major arterials. - New streets increase connectivity and walkability. - Smaller-scale housing types and parking used as transition to singlefamily neighborhoods.